lucas-montes/lucas-montes/README.md

-### Hi there 👋, I'm Lucas
+### Hi there 👋, this is Lucas' Github profile

+Lucas is a "young" guy learning everything realted to IT (mainly backend, server side, AI, computer science).
+Trying to improve everyday and learning new things.
+Battling to stay focus and not jumping into new things that seems (and usually are) very cool like linux distros or any open source project.
+He doesn't participate to much in open sources projects because he's focused on learning and working for his own projects (very selfish I know), but to be able to help other people in a meaningful way you must have the skills for that, so now he is improving his skills.

+I hope that you will like what he does and if you have anything to tell him, go ahead.
+Cheers.

 Skills: PYTHON / JS / HTML / CSS

-- 🔭 I’m currently working on inversionesyfinanzas.xyz
+- 🔭 He's currently working on inversionesyfinanzas.xyz
-- 🌱 I’m currently learning Python, Data structures, Algorithms, AI and all these trending topics
+- 🌱 He's currently learning Python, Data structures, Algorithms, AI and all these trending topics
-- 📫 How to reach me: lluc23@hotmail.com
+- 📫 How to reach him: lluc23@hotmail.com

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/lluc2397)